BenyAlbatross/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
-### Launch and shutdown
-1. Initial launch
-   1. Download the jar file and copy it into an empty folder.

 ### Adding an internship